raceintospace/raceintospace/doc/manual/manual.md

 ![image alt text](image_24.png)

 You can reach this screen from the Astronaut Complex / Cosmonaut Center, or by clicking on the Mercury/Vostok, Gemini/Voskhod, Apollo/Soyuz, XMS-2/Lapot, or Jupiter/LK-700 building in the spaceport.
 Here you can assign people to crews, once you’ve sent them here.
 You can also break and reassign crews as needed.

+Flight crews shown in blue lettering in the bottom right are assigned to a mission you have scheduled for this turn, and cannot be broken.
+Crews showing in green have been assigned to a flight next turn and also cannot be broken.

 When assembling crews, pay special attention to how they get along.
 Click on each member of a newly assigned crew to see how he/she gets along with the other members; as you might expect, green is good; red is bad.
 People who don’t get along with their crewmates will suffer morale degradation and retire sooner than their colleagues.
 Check all crew members, since compatibility isn’t always mutual.